LynMcJo06/Pewlett-Hackard-Analysis/README.md

 TOTAL	              1,549
 ![image](https://user-images.githubusercontent.com/84352487/128948824-a982ea15-946d-4a8f-bf2b-f1a9a1ffe1b6.png)

 Appxoximately 716 senior-level staff members are eligible for the mentorship program.
-That is only 1% of the senior-level retirement population.
-The overall number of 1,549 employees eligible to be considered for the program is extremely low.
+That is only 1% of the senior-level retirement population calculated in Analysis 1.
+The overall number of 1,549 employees eligible for the mentorship program is approximately 1% of the total population eligible to retire.
+I suggest that retirement eligible employees be polled to determine if more would be interested in the mentorship program.
+Implementing a phased retirement incentive has been proven to retain vital knowledge.
+Having senior staff mentor younger staff members is vital to any organization.